 Although there was no evidence to link secondhand marijuana smoke to health issues in these children, the results are concerning, given the presence of potentially

 Marijuana cigarettes contain various toxins and tars that are also present in tobacco cigarettes, leading

 Current studies indicate that secondhand marijuana smoke is unlikely to affect people who experience limited exposure in a well-ventilated environment.
 However, researchers need to carry out more studies to determine the effects that secondhand marijuana smoke can have on a person.

-It is also possible that people with asthma or other breathing issues could be more prone to negative side effects from inhaling secondhand marijuana smoke.
-However, there is currently no research to support this theory.
+It is also possible that people with asthma or other breathing issues could be

 In general, contact with secondhand marijuana smoke is unlikely to cause any harmful effects.
 However, a person who is around people smoking marijuana should be cautious, as there may be unknown risks.